So you’re on holiday, you meet someone nice and, before you know it, sex on the beach isn’t just the name of a cocktail.

 Please keep in mind that the morning after pill is also illegal in some of these countries, so double check the law if you are thinking of buying the morning after pill in advance and bringing it with you.

-ellaOne is the most effective morning after pill* and can be taken up to five days after unprotected sex, although it is most effective when taken ASAP. ellaOne is available directly from a pharmacist without a prescription in the following countries.
+ellaOne is 2.5x more effective than levonorgestrel* and can be taken up to five days after unprotected sex, although it is most effective when taken ASAP. ellaOne is available directly from a pharmacist without a prescription in the following countries.

 Australia, Austria, Belgium, Bulgaria, Cameroon, Chad, Congo, Croatia, Cyprus, Czech Republic, Denmark, Djibouti, Finland, France, Gabon, Germany, Greece, Guinea-Conakry, Ireland, Italy, Ivory Coast, Kosovo, Luxembourg, Madagascar, Mauritius, Montenegro, Netherlands, Niger, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden, Switzerland and the UK.